 Diversification is one of the most powerful concepts in asset management, allowing managers to reduce risk through investment in a range of different assets.
 We seek to manage the risk in our clients’ portfolios by diversifying across a number of different asset classes, geographic regions, currencies and investment themes.
 The portfolio construction process is designed to ensure that performance is not narrowly dependent on one central outcome, with all investments likely to move together.
 We consider how our clients’ portfolios will be affected by a wide range of different outcomes.
 Our range of investment strategies allows clients to select the level of risk appropriate for them.

-Investing in funds also allows us to diversify risk at the individual security or underlying asset level.
+Investing in funds allows us to diversify risk at the individual security or underlying asset level.
 In a typical Brompton private client portfolio of 15-20 funds, each fund will hold a broad range of underlying investments.
 This means that when these funds are combined in a client’s portfolio the contribution to risk from any one individual security is small and the principal driver of performance will be the overall asset allocation strategy enhanced by the returns from our fund selection process.

-We analyse the level of risk at every stage in the process of portfolio construction, including the volatility or risk of the underlying funds in which we invest on clients’ behalf as well as the level of risk inherent in our investment strategies.
+We analyse the level of risk at every stage in the process of portfolio construction, including the volatility of the underlying funds in which we invest on clients’ behalf as well as the level of risk inherent in our investment strategies.
 We utilise specialist risk analysis software to help us quantify and manage risk but we never surrender our common sense.
 Many risk assessment models rely too much on the historic relationships between assets and can sometimes underestimate the real level of risk.
 In particular, they do not work well in times of market stress when the correlations between asset classes can rise.